**The information below has not been verified for the 2020 tax year as IRS Pub. 525 has not yet been released by the IRS.**

 Refunds of interest.
 If you receive a refund of interest in the same tax year you paid it, you must reduce your interest expense by the amount refunded to you.
 If you receive a refund of interest you deducted in an earlier year, you must generally include the refund in income in the year you receive it.
 However, you need to include it only up to the amount of the deduction that reduced your tax in the earlier year.
 This is true whether the interest overcharge was refunded to you or was used to reduce the outstanding principal on your mortgage.
-If you need to include the refund in income, report it on Schedule 1 (Form 1040 or 1040-SR), line 8.
+If you need to include the refund in income, report it on Schedule 1 (Form 1040), line 8.

 If you received a refund of interest you overpaid in an earlier year, you will generally receive a Form 1098, Mortgage Interest Statement, showing the refund in box 4.
 For information about Form 1098, see Form 1098, Mortgage Interest Statement, later.